craigmcc/shared-utils/README.md

 which version is used.
 Check the `peerDependencies` section of the `package.json` file to see what minimum versions are required.

-If needed, you can install the peer dependencies:
+If not already installed, you can install the peer dependencies:
 ```shell
 npm install date-fns
 ```